Getting Started with Self-Hosted XAI Router

 3081

 Please note: These ports are only exposed internally on the server.
 You do not need to (and should not) access them directly from the public internet.
-In the next step, we will configure Nginx as a reverse proxy to securely and efficiently forward external requests from your domains to these internal service ports.
+In the next step, we will configure Nginx as a reverse proxy.

-To make your services accessible via domain names and to serve the management dashboards, you need to configure Nginx as a reverse proxy.
+To make your services accessible via your domains and provide a management interface, you need to configure Nginx as a reverse proxy.

 6.1 Install Nginx